 #1 Wear Items that are Made of Classic Fabrics

-Classic, timeless clothing is made of materials that will last well into the next decade.
-Think: cotton, wool, linen, and silk.
+Classic, timeless clothing made of materials that will last well into the next decade is what you should be looking to add to your essential wardrobe.
+Think cotton, wool, linen, and silk.
 These four basic fabrics will stand the test of time if cared for properly.
 Cleaned and pressed, items made of these fabrics tend to give off a classy vibe all on their own.

 A word to the wise with these fabrics: Read the labels and care for them properly to make them last.
 While wrinkle-free cotton has become more available, most cotton items will need to be ironed.
-(Classy doesn’t do wrinkled!)
+(Classy outfits are not wrinkly!)
 Wool, linen, and silk often have to be dry-cleaned or hand-washed.
-Make a mistake and you may have to give your 6-year-old-niece that wool cardigan that was a staple in your wardrobe but shrunk in half thanks to your dryer.
+Make a mistake, and you may have to give your 6-year-old-niece that wool cardigan that was a staple in your wardrobe but shrunk in half thanks to your dryer.

 #2 If in Doubt Wear Solid Neutrals

-Bold patterns and prints can definitely work in a classy and sophisticated look, but you may not be comfortable with those, especially if you are just starting out with classy styling.
+Bold patterns and prints can definitely work in a sophisticated and classy look, but you may not be comfortable with such patterns if you are just beginning on your classy style journal.
 Neutrals are your friend in this case.
-They are plentiful in the stores (and probably your closet), easily combined with one another, and help to stretch your wardrobe.
+Solids are plentiful in the stores (and probably your closet), easily combined, and help to stretch your wardrobe.

 #3 Fit is Key

-Classy and sophisticated clothing is typically tailored and form-fitting (not too tight, but you can show off that figure).
-Skirts should hit just above or below the knee, as should your dresses.
-Classic trousers are straight, slightly wide, faintly bootcut, or menswear inspired and should be ½-inch off the floor in the back.
+Classy and sophisticated clothing is typically tailored and form-fitting (not too tight, but you can show off your figure).
+Skirts should hit just above or below the knee, as should your classy dresses.
+Classic trousers are straight, slightly wide, faintly bootcut, or menswear-inspired and should be ½-inch off the floor in the back.
 Wide-leg pants and skinny pants in classic fabrics are also acceptable, as are ankle pants (shades of Audrey Hepburn!).
 Blazers, blouses, and sweaters should follow the curve of your waist.

-Do not hesitate to take items to a local seamstress or tailor to be altered to fit properly.
-Love that shift dress at Nordstroms, but it’s too big in the bust?
+Do not hesitate to take items to a local dressmaker or tailor to be altered to fit correctly.
+Love that shift dress at Nordstrom, but it’s too big in the bust?
 That’s a $15 fix.
 Are those gray wool pants in your closet too long for classic 3-inch pumps or do you want to wear them with flats?
 Another $10-15 fix.
 Remember, good quality clothes will last you for 10+ years, and it is a small price to pay for alterations.
-Beats having to replace cheap pants every 3 years.
+Beats having to replace cheap pants every three years.